IsaGrassl/IsaGrassl.github.io/_pages/teaching.md

 layout: page
 title: Teaching
 permalink: /teaching/
-image: codeversum.jpg
+image: Picture-Sonic.jpg
 ---

 > Das Lehren ist das höchste Verstehen — Johann Wolfgang von Goethe

-My teaching philosophy is deeply influenced by my own background as a first-generation university student from a non-academic family.
-This journey was filled with challenges by navigating through the academic landscape without prior exposure to computer science, especially programming.
+My experience fuels my passion for inclusive education.
+I strive to create spaces where students, regardless of background or experience, feel heard, valued, and empowered.

-Intimidated by the stereotypical nerdy image of programmers as well as their profound skills compared to mine, I initially found it difficult to see myself in this field.
-Through this journey, I have also learned the importance of active listening and empathy—skills that allow me to better understand and connect with others.
-I believe these qualities are often underemphasized in software engineering, yet they are crucial for fostering a supportive and inclusive learning and working environment.
-This personal experience fuels my passion for making education more accessible and relatable for children and students from diverse backgrounds.
-By incorporating these elements into my teaching, I strive to create a space where students regardless of their prior experience or background feel heard and valued.
+As a first-generation university student, I navigated the academic world without prior exposure to computer science.
+Intimidated by stereotypes and the advanced skills of my peers, I initially struggled to see myself in this field.
+Through this journey, I learned the value of active listening and empathy—qualities often overlooked in software engineering but essential for inclusive learning environments.

 ## Teaching

 ### Technical University of Darmstadt
 - **2025**: Seminar in (Gender) Diversity in Software Development, *BA/MA*
-  _Topics such as gender bias, inclusion, and diversity in the IT industry are explored._
+  _Topics such as gender bias, inclusion, and diversity in the software industry and research commmunity are explored._

 - **2025**: Project Computing for Social Good, *BA/MA*
   _This project focuses on the development of software solutions for social issues._

 - **2025**: Project at Girl's Day, *High School*
-  _I am responsible for the project *Generative AI: Programming Art*_
+  _I am responsible for the project *Generative Art: Be a Coding Artist*_

 ### University of Passau
 - **2024**: Tutor at Introduction to Software Engineering, *BA*